Stance4Health-Dev/docs/README.md

 This is far cheaper than brute-forcing the result because it considers far fewer members of the network, that is, it considers only those that are connected to "apple".
 Of course, if all nutrients make up the "apple" object, we’ll still end up considering the entire dataset.

 Ex.
-Finding extended friends in a relational database versus efficient finding in Neo4j.
-Source: [Graph Databases, OReilly](https://www.oreilly.com/library/view/graph-databases/9781449356255/)
+Finding extended friends in a relational database versus efficient finding in Neo4j. http://aitorrm.github.io/t%C3%A9cnicas%20y%20metodolog%C3%ADas/arquitectura_software_limpia/Source: [Graph Databases, OReilly](https://www.oreilly.com/library/view/graph-databases/9781449356255/)

 | Depth | DBMS exec time | Neo4j exec time | Dataset |
 |-------|-----------------|-----------------|---------|